Knowledge base

 Prerequisites

-The guide below allows you to manage product access for collaborators and external users.
+The guide below allows you to manage access to products for collaborators and external users.
 Indeed, a legal representative or an Administrator already has access to all existing products within the Organization and visible on the Infomaniak Manager.

 To modify the product access of an Organization user: